Length: 4 Sessions (2 hours)

 BOM is a registered Arts Award Supporter and have a range of activities and opportunities to help young people complete the Arts Award at Discover, Explore, and Bronze level.
-BOM has a community of Fellows (artists, technologists, scientists, researchers and producers) who create projects and partnerships at the cutting edge of visual arts, performance, coding, and more.
+BOM has a community of Residents (artists, technologists, scientists, researchers and producers) who create projects and partnerships at the cutting edge of visual arts, performance, coding, and more.
 They can then share their practice and work with others.

 Our gallery is open to the public Wednesday to Saturday 11-4pm during exhibitions and it is free to visit.